pudly/schmopera-hugo/content/articles/noye-s-fludde.md

 related_companies = []
 related_people = []
 short_description = "There was a palpable feeling of euphoria when the storm finally clears and Noah and his family realise, they have been spared.
-Their surprise, relief, and gratitude was genuine and infectious." slug = "noyes-fludde" title = "Noye's Fludde" youtube_url = ""
+Their surprise, relief, and gratitude was genuine and infectious." slug = "simple-joys-in-noyes-fludde" title = "Simple joys in Noye's Fludde" youtube_url = ""

 +++